The Liver Tumor Segmentation Benchmark (LiTS): Prior Work: Datasets Approaches

-Most of the available (semi-)automatic liver and tumor segmentation methods used traditional computer vision and machine learning methods.
-If machine learning based methods are used mostly multiclass classification of liver and tumor voxel/pixel are applied.
-The following section provides a grouped overview of published methods for (semi-) automated liver and liver tumor segmentation tasks.
+Before 2016, most automated liver and tumor segmentation methods used traditional machine learning methods.
+However, since 2016 and the first related publications at MICCAI \citep{Christ2016}, deep learning methods have gradually become a methodology of choice.
+The following section provides an overview of published automated liver and liver tumor segmentation methods.